-- Help track their progress & manage course-related tasks — courses they’ve completed, current courses and lessons, due dates, test results, etc.
+- Helps to keep track of their progress & manage course-related tasks — courses they’ve completed, current courses and lessons, due dates, test results, etc.

-- Gather all key features in one place — continue an interrupted lesson, take a quiz, course catalog, etc.
+- Gathers all of the key features in one place — continue an interrupted lesson, take a quiz, course catalog, etc.

 For business owners:

-- Increase sales — you can promote the most popular courses, special offers, holiday discounts, offers based on users’ interests — just whatever meets your business needs.
+- Increases sales — you can promote the most popular courses, special offers, holiday discounts, offers based on users’ interests — just whatever meets your business needs.

-However, remember not to make it bulky — try to be minimalistic and add that number of details so it’s not too much.
+However, remember not to make it bulky — try to be minimalistic and add an adequate number of details so it’s not too much.